katgaj/SME-handling/how_tohandle_SME.md

 4. Finally, if all the above steps do not work, *escalate.* After all, you work for the same team and the SME’s lack of cooperation won’t make any good for the company.

 ## Conclusion ##
-Be direct, don’t beat about the bush, just speak the specifics.
+Be direct, speak the specifics.
 But above all, create and maintain a long-lasting relationship not only at work but also a personal one.
 Paraphrasing biblical commandment: honor SME as yourself.